Our research is editorially independent but we may earn a commission for purchases made through our links.

+From warm-weather getaways to snowy slopes and everything in between these are the best places in the world to visit in December.
 Whether you want to experience dreamy Christmas markets, a winter wonderland, or opt to visit a warmer climate this holiday season, December travel can be completely magical.
 It can also be an ideal way to save, particularly if you travel during the first half of the month with rates in more wintry destinations often fairly low.
-From warm weather getaways to snowy slopes and everything in between these are the top places in the world to visit in December.

 YOU'RE ALL SET!